Enroll as a commuter student today.

-Students who live locally can choose to enroll as commuter student.
-Take advantage of the flexibility that comes with living nearby, and easily access your classes via our designated commuter parking.
+Students who live locally can choose to enroll as a commuter student.
+Take advantage of the flexibility that comes with living nearby and easily access your classes via our designated commuter parking.

-To the fullest extent possible, the experiences of Commuter students mirror those of Valley Forge Military College’s boarding cadets – with a curriculum that focuses on developing the whole person and stresses Valley Forge’s Five Cornerstones: Academic Excellence, Character Development, Personal Motivation, Leadership, and Physical Development.
+To the fullest extent possible, the experiences of Commuter students mirror those of Valley Forge Military College’s boarding cadets – with a curriculum that focuses on developing the whole person and stresses Valley Forge’s Five Cornerstones: Academic Excellence, Character Development, Personal Motivation, Physical Development, and Leadership.

 As social experiences are essential to the student experience, students are encouraged to participate in the same activities as their peers, including interscholastic and intramural sports, clubs, physical training, band, and choir.

 Our campus is conveniently located near 476, 76, and 276.
-We are also within a short walk of three Septa train stations.
+We are also a short walk from three SEPTA train stations.

 We are a short distance from the SEPTA Paoli/Thorndale Regional Rail Line, a major commuter train line that connects to points throughout the greater Philadelphia area.
 From Philadelphia (30th Street Station, Suburban Station, or Market East Station), take the Paoli/Thorndale Regional Rail Train Line west towards Paoli (Paoli local) and get off at Radnor.